gtap-dev/php/README.md

 ~~~

 When the middle operand of the conditional operator is omitted, the operator
-MUST follow the same style rules as other binary [comparison][] operators:
+must follow the same style rules as other binary [comparison][] operators:
 ~~~php
 $variable = $foo ?: 'bar';
 ~~~

 ## 7. Closures

-Closures MUST be declared with a space after the `function` keyword, and a
+Closures must be declared with a space after the `function` keyword, and a
 space before and after the `use` keyword.

-The opening brace MUST go on the same line, and the closing brace MUST go on
+The opening brace must go on the same line, and the closing brace must go on
 the next line following the body.

-There MUST NOT be a space after the opening parenthesis of the argument list
+There must not be a space after the opening parenthesis of the argument list
-or variable list, and there MUST NOT be a space before the closing parenthesis
+or variable list, and there must not be a space before the closing parenthesis
 of the argument list or variable list.

-In the argument list and variable list, there MUST NOT be a space before each
+In the argument list and variable list, there must not be a space before each
-comma, and there MUST be one space after each comma.
+comma, and there must be one space after each comma.

-Closure arguments with default values MUST go at the end of the argument
+Closure arguments with default values must go at the end of the argument
 list.

-If a return type is present, it MUST follow the same rules as with normal
+If a return type is present, it must follow the same rules as with normal
-functions and methods; if the `use` keyword is present, the colon MUST follow
+functions and methods; if the `use` keyword is present, the colon must follow
 the `use` list closing parentheses with no spaces between the two characters.

 A closure declaration looks like the following.
 Note the placement of